 The gap between Metadata and Clearbit is wide enough that many teams end up buying both: one for data, one for campaigns.

 ZoomInfo closes that gap.
 Its data enrichment matches or exceeds Clearbit's.
 Its marketing orchestration covers audience building, advertising, form optimization, and multi-channel plays.
-And it adds a full sales intelligence and AI-powered execution layer that neither Metadata nor Clearbit attempts.
+And it adds a full sales intelligence layer -- with AI agents in GTM Workspace, Guided Intent, and the GTM Context Graph -- that neither Metadata nor Clearbit attempts.

 For teams tired of stitching together point solutions and reconciling data across vendors, one platform where every signal, every contact, and every campaign draws from the same source is more than convenient.
 It's a structural advantage that compounds with every deal.